Justin Haley (racing driver): Regional series

-Truck Series
+Craftsman Truck Series

-In 2015, Haley made his Camping World Truck Series debut at Bristol with Braun Motorsports, driving the No. 32 Chevrolet Silverado and finishing 14th.
+In 2015, Haley made his Camping World Truck Series debut at Bristol with Braun Motorsports, driving the No. 32 Chevrolet Silverado and finishing fourteenth.
 His following Truck race at Martinsville Speedway ended when he was involved in a crash on lap 119.
-At Phoenix International Raceway, Haley recorded his first top ten, when he finished in seventh.
+At Phoenix International Raceway, Haley recorded his first top-ten, when he finished in seventh.
 On December 9, 2016, it was announced that Haley would drive the No. 24 truck for GMS Racing in 2017, starting with the third race of the year.

 Haley joined GMS full-time in 2017, driving the No. 24 Silverado.
 However, Haley missed the first two races – the NextEra Energy Resources 250 at Daytona International Speedway and the Active Pest Control 200 at Atlanta Motor Speedway – due to NASCAR's age restriction.
 Scott Lagasse Jr. and Alex Bowman replaced Haley at Daytona and Atlanta, respectively.
-He missed the playoffs and finished 12th in the final point standings.
-In 2018, he earned his first career win at Gateway in June, locking him into the playoffs for the first time.
-Haley would get his second win of the season at Canadian Tire Motorsport Park, after leaders Todd Gilliland and Noah Gragson took each other out in the final corner.
+He missed the playoffs and finished twelfth in the final point standings.
+In June 2018, he earned his first career win at Gateway, which locked him into the playoffs for the first time.
+Haley would get his second win of the season at Canadian Tire Motorsport Park after leaders Todd Gilliland and Noah Gragson took each other out in the final corner.
 In Texas, he got his third win after race leader Gilliland ran out of fuel on the last lap.
 As a result of these two wins, Haley qualified for the playoff finale at Homestead.
-Haley finished third in the points standings, after finishing 8th at Homestead.
+Haley finished third in the points standings after finishing eighth at Homestead.

 Haley returned to GMS and the Truck Series in July 2020 at Texas.

+On January 29, 2025, it was announced that Haley would return to the Truck Series, driving the No. 7 truck for Spire Motorsports at Daytona.

+On October 29, 2025, Kaulig Racing announced Haley will join their Ram Trucks team in 2026.